 In an appreciating market, it is typically most desirable for a tenant to have a “defined” option.
 That means that the rent is spelled out in an actual dollar rate/SQFT or a percentage increase over the last year of the original lease term.
-Simple enough, and in a declining market, of limited value.
+Simple enough, although in a declining market, of limited value.

 In recent years, however, many landlords resisted defining future rates and instead insisted on “market rate” renewals.
 You can guess where this is headed, right?

-Be prepared for the landlord to scream bloody murder because they may have a more optimistic view of future market conditions.
-At the time of writing, many markets are still in relatively early stages of decline so if your expiration is a long way off it may be best to wait it out a bit longer.
 Real estate values are difficult to predict more than 18 months out although can be gauged with relative accuracy within the next 18 months.
 Watch your market(s) closely and exercise your market options near the bottom of the cycle.